 We have also adjusted our arrangements to support prospective members and members looking to upgrade to Chartered Member or Fellow, with assessments, interviews and workshop events moved to online platforms or web-based meetings.
 The CIOB’s teams can still provide the support you need – please contact Customer Services if you have a question.

 For people who are on the membership track and working towards MCIOB, those required to interview as part of their application will be contacted about alternative arrangements.

 For those on the Fellowship track needing to make arrangements for their peer review, we will be working with candidates and assessors to move these to an online platform or postpone until later this year.
 The CIOB exams programme is delivered online, so students will not be affected with regard to accessing the material necessary to progress to membership.

 I am facing general financial difficulty or need additional support.

-The CIOB Benevolent Fund was set up to help and support past and present members with a range of services and provides confidential advice and assistance.
-Whether you have concerns about money, housing, work or anything else, the Benevolent Fund is here to assist.
-For more information, visit www.ciobbenevolentfund.org.uk.
+CIOB Assist was set up to help and support past and present members with a range of services and provides confidential advice and assistance.
+Whether you have concerns about money, housing, work or anything else, CIOB Assist is here to assist.
+For more information, visit assist.ciob.org.
 We also have partnered with Anxiety UK to offer an easy-to-access support service for those who would benefit from their services.

 Events and meetings